invidian/secure-and-reproducible-arch-linux/README.md

 - How do you boot Secure OS with Secure Boot enabled?
   - You don't.
 You boot Recovery OS instead.
+    - Guarantees **Authenticity (identity)**.
 - How do you protect booting Recovery OS?
 Does it need to be protected?
   - You can use `dm-verity` to generate hash of root filesystem, then add it to the kernel command line parameters with EFISTUB and sign it using Secure Boot Database Key.
+    - Guarantees **integrity**.
+  - What about possible credentials stored on the image?
+Private keys for Wireguard installation network?
+WiFi password?
+If you encrypt, how do you decrypt?
+    - There should be no secrets stored on the image except the WiFi password, which is required to enable installation over local wireless network.
+An attacker with physical access to your Recovery Image, may have physical access to your Ethernet network anyway, if you do not have 802.1X configured on Ethernet level or additional physical protection on the Ethernet ports.
+      - Limiting/disabling DHCP does not offer any real security.
+      - MAC address filtering does not offer good security either, as MAC addresses can be spoofed.
+It may also be difficult to roll out on some devices.
+      - Security measures should be used on higher levels than MAC addresses (Layer 2) anyway to provide additional security for your network.
+    - Storing other types of secrets in Recovery Image is not supported right now with this guide.
+If this is what you really need, perhaps you need to replace the `archiso` in Recovery Image build process to perform regular Arch Linux installation, including disk encryption, similar to what we will be finally using, then configuring `overlayfs` combined with `tmpfs` or similar configuration and mount your root partition in read-only mode, to get ISO like environment which cannot be permanently modified while used.

 ## Day-2 Operations